 implying that the tangent vector is space-like.
 An amazing outcome is that the energy of the test particle can be negative in the ergosphere to a distant observer.

 Employing such interesting property, Penrose proposed a first energy extraction mechanism, and now it is known as the Penrose process.
-The seminal thought experiment of this process is the particle fission, for example one infalling particle 0 splits into two particles 1 and 2 (i.e. 0$\rightarrow$1+2).
-Particle 1 is supposed to fall toward the black hole, while particle 2 escape far away from the black hole.
-In general fact, particle 2 carries less energy than the initial particle 0 as expected.
+The seminal thought experiment of this process is the particle fission, for example, one infalling particle 0 splits into two particles 1 and 2 (i.e. 0$\rightarrow$1+2).
+Particle 1 is supposed to fall toward the black hole, while particle 2 escapes far away from the black hole.
+In general, particle 2 carries less energy than the initial particle 0 as expected.
 The subtlety lies in the fact that such particle fission can occur in the ergosphere of the spinning black hole.
 Therefore, to a distant observer, particle 1 has a chance to possess a negative energy, which will lead to the result that particle 2 carries more energy than the initial particle 0.
 Black hole mass and spin will reduce after it absorbs the negative energy particle 1.
-Therefore for a distant observer, a net amount of energy is extracted from the black hole, and the black hole slows down.
+Therefore, for a distant observer, a net amount of energy is extracted from the black hole, and the black hole slows down.
 Repeating this process again and again, all the rotational black hole energy will be extracted until the black hole becomes spinless.

-Due to the fact that these two newborn particles should have a very high separation speed and the expected event rate is rare \cite{Bardeen,Wald}, the original Penrose process might be quite limited to extract black hole rotational energy.
+Because these two newborn particles should have a very high separation speed and the expected event rate is rare \cite{Bardeen,Wald}, the original Penrose process might be quite limited to extract black hole rotational energy.
 Nevertheless, it provides us a promising approach.
 Soon, some improved mechanisms, such as superradiant scattering \cite{Teukolsky}, the particles accelerator \cite{Banados:2009pr,Wei:2010vca}, collisional Penrose process \cite{Piran}, the Blandford-Znajek process \cite{Blandford}, and the magnetohydrodynamic Penrose process \cite{Takahashi} were proposed.
-Among them, the Blandford-Znajek process taking the advantage of the environmental magnetic field was thought to be the most expected mechanism dominating in the relativistic jets of active galactic nuclei \cite{McKinney:2004ka,Hawley:2005xs,Komissarov:2007rc,Tchekhovskoy:2011zx} and the gamma-ray bursts \cite{Lee:1999se,Tchekhovskoy:2008gq,Komissarov:2009dn}.
+Among them, the Blandford-Znajek process taking the advantage of the environmental magnetic field was thought to be the most expected mechanism dominating in the relativistic jets of active Galactic nuclei \cite{McKinney:2004ka,Hawley:2005xs,Komissarov:2007rc,Tchekhovskoy:2011zx} and the gamma-ray bursts \cite{Lee:1999se,Tchekhovskoy:2008gq,Komissarov:2009dn}.